 From the start at 4.30pm until pick up at 7pm, XL is rammed with more stuff than we could really try and list here, but we’ll try !

-After arriving from about 4.15 onwards, (or being collected directly from Action House - The St Paul's Primary afterschool club) we all have a quick catchup.
+After arriving from about 4.15 onwards, (or being collected directly from Action House), we sign in, pop £2 in the pot and all have a quick catch-up.
 Next is a meal together (main and pudding with a good chance of 2nds!).
-Then it’s packdown time, working together to clear up, wash up and set the room for what’s coming after.
-What follows is a jammed home straight of games, songs, discussions, bible time, prayer and a lot of fun.
+Then it’s pack down time, working together to clear up, wash up and set the room for what’s coming after.
+What follows is a jammed home straight of games, songs, discussions, Bible time, prayer and a lot of fun.

 They say all sorts about XL.

 “XL is a place where I feel l can be myself.
 I can ask questions about God, talk about having a faith without worrying what others will think of me.”